Maatify/rate-limiter/examples/phase5/examples.md

 **Purpose:** Shows how to convert the status object to/from arrays, useful for API responses or session storage.
 **File:** `examples/phase5/native/dto_serialization.php`

+/**
+* ⚠️ EDUCATIONAL EXAMPLE
+* This example demonstrates behavior only.
+* Not intended for production usage.
+  */
 ```php
 <?php